nicopujia/website/content/pages/about.md

 Thanks to my dad's recommendation, since 2023, I've listened to the [Tecnología Informal](https://www.youtube.com/playlist?list=PLrtLMjKidFAvi_CTWo5WQV3_X_E5FoaNg) podcast.
 I genuinely liked the way of thinking of the author, [Gabriel Benmergui](https://x.com/conanbatt).
 My favorite episode is, not coincidentally, _[El Programador de Hierro](https://open.spotify.com/episode/02poYpZXmfX2YRejgXYUWP)_ (_The Iron Programmer_, in English), where he compares the attitudes of two contrasting programmer archetypes: the _iron_ one, who wants to get good just for the sake of it, is eager to win, and listens to those who point his errors; and the _wooden_ one, who is conformist, only does the job for the money, and is defensive against those who tell him that he's bad.
 I mention it in detail because I really resonate with the idea of living with the _iron_ attitude.

-Around two years later, in February 2025, Gabriel published the founding engineer [job position](https://x.com/Conanbatt/status/1886154690519249094) at his company, [Silver.dev](https://silver.dev). _This is my opportunity_, I thought, despite I didn't meet the requirements (not even the working hours, since I was still attending school in the mornings).
+Around two years later, in February 2025, Gabriel published the founding engineer [job position](https://x.com/Conanbatt/status/1886154690519249094) at his company, [Silver.dev](https://silver.dev). _This is my opportunity_, I thought, although I didn't meet the requirements (not even the working hours, since I was still attending school in the mornings).
 But I applied, anyway.
 A few days later, while hanging out with some friends, I received an email inviting me to the live coding interview.
 That alone was very surprising, given my poor experience for the role.
 But apart from that, the email detailed the problems I had to solve, something that looked strange to me (_what's the point of the interview then?
 Everyone will pass it!_, I used to think).
 Ignoring my confusion, I just practiced those problems until I could solve them in time.

 The interview day arrived, and, indeed, I had to solve the problems I had practiced.
 Only one of the two, actually, so I solved the problem in half of the available time.
 To my great surprise, that was record time, so Gabriel was fascinated and hired me as an intern.
 I'd later discover that it was my answer to "Why are you interested in this position?" that attracted his attention in the first place, and that I had practiced _way more_ than usual for the interview.